YSC9999/GWOC26/README.md

 | AI               | Google Generative AI      | Chatbot assistant          |
 | Icons            | Lucide React              | Icon library               |
 | Charts           | Recharts                  | Admin analytics            |

 ---

+## 🧹 Project Cleanup Status

+All unused files (except `.txt` and `.md` documentation/lint files) have been removed.
+Every remaining file is required for:

+- Website functionality
+- Admin and database management
+- Gallery and product management
+- Static assets for UI/UX

+Scripts in the `scripts/` folder are essential for database seeding, admin setup, and gallery operations.
+All files in `public/` are used for images, icons, and media.

+---